-- More than 25,000 youth and adults participated in NOAA ELP-supported, informal education programs that enhance ecosystem stewardship and promote informed decision making.
+- More than 200,000 youth and adults participated in NOAA ELP-supported informal education programs that enhance ecosystem stewardship and promote informed decision making.

-2016 Environmental Literacy Grant competitionThe 2016 Environmental Literacy Grant competition focused on helping communities build the environmental literacy necessary for resilience to extreme weather events and environmental hazards.
+2016-2017 Environmental Literacy Grant competitionThe 2016-2017 Environmental Literacy Grant (ELG) competition focused on helping communities build the environmental literacy necessary to become more resilient to extreme weather and other environmental hazards that they face.
 The response to this competition was large – 170 applications, with a total request of more than $77 million, were submitted from 40 states, the District of Columbia, and three U.S. Territories.
 This response highlights the need to build a long-term foundation for resilience through education.
-Environmental Literacy Grant competitions are particularly competitive, with only 9% of the 1,122 reviewed applications (since 2005) ultimately receiving funding.
+ELG competitions are particularly competitive, with only 9% of the 1,122 reviewed applications (since 2005) ultimately receiving funding.
 Learn more about the funded projects through our searchable database of awards.

-Federal Funding per Fiscal Year (FY) Between FY2005 and FY2016, NOAA’s Environmental Literacy Program awarded more than $67 million in federal funding to advance NOAA’s mission through formal (K-12) and informal education at national, regional, and local levels.
+Federal Funding per Fiscal Year Between FY2005 and FY2017, NOAA’s Environmental Literacy Program awarded more than $70 million in federal funding to advance NOAA’s mission through formal (K-12) and informal education at national, regional, and local levels.
 Download Image